Kumilachew-g/To-Do-List/README.md

 # To Do List

-This project is mainly about creating to do list by HTML5,CSS3 and JS.
+This project is built by html5 and css3, Javascript ES6, Webpack use localstorage to store todo lists.

 ## Built With